SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 366
 ```

 From here, we repeat the process.
 Does `first + second == 2020`?
 If so, great!
 We're done.
-If not...construct a new list using the same first element, and the list remainder stored in rest.
+If not...construct a new list using the same first element, and the list remainder stored in `rest`.

 Eventually, if the first element cannot be added to any other list element to get the sum of `2020`, then we end up with a list that contains only one element.
 We'll have cut out all the other elements until only the first element remains.